DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

         together with how view controllers compare with window controllers.
     </p>
     <p>
-        To follow this tutorial you’ll need the most recent version of OS X and Xcode installed on your mac.
+        To follow this tutorial you’ll need the most recent version of macOS and Xcode installed on your mac.
 There’s no starter project — you’ll build a great app from scratch!
 You might like to read Gabriel Miro’s excellent
         <a href="http://www.raywenderlich.com/111947/windows-and-window-controllers-in-os-x-tutorial"